eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 # Updates

+* A File download handler to directly write a connection response to a file.
+* Track the upload and download progress of a single connection.
+* Track the upload and download progress of mutiple connections.
+* You can now provide an array of Files to be uploaded.
-* You can now provide your own byte-array for upload.
+* You can provide your own byte-array to be uploaded.
 * Provide your own InPutStream for upload.
-* A custom file representation object for upload; with your own byte-array or InputStream.
+* Provide a custom file representation object for upload; with your own byte-array or InputStream.
-* Provide an array of Files for upload.
-* A File download handler to directly write a connection response to a file.
-* A listener to the upload progress as well as download progress.
-* A multi-connections manager to monitor the upload and download progress of mutiple connections.

 # Getting Started
 Add the dependency in build.gradle (App module)